XeroAPI/xero-python-oauth2-app/README.md

 STATE = "...my super secure state..."
 ```

+Currently state is required.
+An empty string is not valid.

 ## Take it for a spin

 * Make sure your python virtual environment activated `source venv/bin/activate`